titledk/silverstripe-gallery-pagetypes/README.md

-# silverstripe-gallery-pagetypes
-Pagetypes for our gallery module
+# SilverStripe Gallery Page types

+`GalleryHolder` and `GalleryPage` page types for our [Gallery module](https://github.com/titledk/silverstripe-gallery).

+Use this to add ready-to-use gallery page types to your website.